amitofsk/dandy/docs/Dandy.md

 Let's look at some lines more closely.

 The line `i2c=I2C(0, sda=Pin(16), scl=Pin(17))` creates the I2C object.
-This example in MicroPython for the RPi and the example in MicroPython for the PSoC are identical to each other except for the syntax of this line.
-This line uses a hardware i2c connection.
+This example in MicroPython for the RPi and the example in MicroPython for the PSoC6 are identical to each other except for the syntax of this line.
+This line uses a hardware, not software, I2C connection.

 The `devices=i2c.scan()` line looks for I2C devices connected to the microcontroller.
 If one is found, its address is printed.
 This sensor has address 0x35.
 So, if the microcontroller finds the sensor on the I2C bus, this value is printed.
 (Numbers beginning with 0x are given in hexadecimal.)

 Two `writeto_mem` instructions are used before the `while` loop.
 To use the sensor, we need to configure it.
 To do so, we write the values 0x11 and 0x91 into register 0x10.
 For more information, see  the sensor's [user's manual](https://www.infineon.com/dgdl/Infineon-TLI_493D-W2BW-UserManual-v01_10-EN.pdf?fileId=5546d46273a5366f0173be229e1b1512) or this [Arduino example](https://community.infineon.com/t5/Knowledge-Base-Articles/XENSIV-TLI493D-W2BW-I2C-interface-example-KBA237409/ta-p/437707).

 The first four bits of register 0 contain the four most significant bits of the X component of the magnetic field.
 These four bits can be represented in one hexadecimal digit or a decimal number between 0 and 15.
 The line `X_first_hex=int(data[0]/16)` identifies these bits and converts the result to an integer from 0 to 15.
 The last four bits of register 0 contain the middle four bits of the X component of the magnetic field.
 The line `X_second_hex=data[0]%16` identifies these bits.
 The first four bits of register 4 contain the four least significant bits of the X component of the magnetic field.
 The line `X_third_hex=int(data[4]/16)` identifies these bits.
 These three sets of bits are assembled into `BX`, which is an integer representing the X component of the magnetic field.
-This value, however, is in 2's complement.
-Values below 2048 are positive while values above 2048 are negative.
+The binary value from the registers, however, was in 2's complement.
+Values of `BX` below 2048 are positive while values above 2048 are negative.
 The line `if BX>2048: BX=-1 * (4096-BX)` converts the two's complement value to a signed value.

 The same strategy is repeated for the Y and Z components of the magnetic field too.
 The values are then assembled into  a string named `msgString` in JSON format.
 Using the `print` instruction, this string is then sent to the computer serially over the USB cable.

-#### 8.5.2 Option B: Vector example, microcontroller side
+#### 8.5.2 Option B: Vector example, microcontroller side, for the RPi in CircuitPython
 In this section, we wire up the sensor and write the code for the microcontroller.
 This section assumes you are using the RPi and CircuitPython.